oferei/json-gate/README.md

 The functions stops after encountering an error.
 It does not return multiple errors.
 The function return a JSON object.
-Be aware that the input JSON object may be edited _in-place_ if the _default_ or _sanitize_ attribute is used.
+Be aware that the input JSON object may be edited _in-place_ if the _default_ attribute is used or when _additionalProperties_ attribute is defined by 'remove'.

 ### Errors